sgaliamov/OrdersService/README.md

 **Optimistic locks** - it's a good practice to prevent users concurrently override data.
 We should provide versioning data for each update.

-**Swagger** - easy way to have documentation and testing tool for an API.

 **DDD and aggregates** - for big complex domain we could apply [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) practices and create domain aggregates.
 Personally, I prefer anemic model and functional programming style.

 **Query handler to improve CQRS** - in complex cases we could have a query handler, similar to `ICommandDispatcher` for the commands flow.